Frequently Asked Questions

 Tryouts will be held at the beginning of each semester.
 The director of music will work with you to determine eligibility.

 What steps do I take to sing in a music group?

 Tryouts for music ministry groups typically take place in the fall semester.
 As students tryout, they will be placed with different groups of students in an effort to determine which students should be made members of the group/s.
-Students that have been selected will be notified and a contract will be gone over to complete the process.
+Students that have been selected will be notified, and a contract will be discussed and completed to finish the process.